-We are not organic, but we do use some pesticide free practices like compost for fertilizer, and natural/biological controls for insects and diseases, like non-toxic plant derived insecticides that kill insects after they eat it, or beneficial predator insects, and other organic products for controlling diseases and pest.
+We are not organic, but we do use many pesticide free practices like compost for fertilizer, and natural/biological controls for insects and diseases, like non-toxic plant derived insecticides that kill insects after they eat it, or beneficial predator insects, and other organic products for controlling diseases and pest.
 Conventional pesticides are only used as a last resort, to prevent a crop from being a total loss.
 This is determined by intensive field scouting, and finding heavy infestations.Our crops

 We grow for quality and flavor, not just for yields.
 By taking care of our soil and planting the right varieties, our brix levels (sugar levels) and shelf life of our fruits and vegetables are often superior to our competitors.
 The crops we grow include: sweet corn, tomatoes, peppers, strawberries, cantaloupe, watermelon, summer and winter squash, zucchini, cucumbers, eggplant, honeydew, green beans, peas, pumpkins, Indian corn, gourds, broccoli, cabbage, cauliflower, Brussels sprouts, and lettuce.Varieties/hybrids